rroemhild/docker-ejabberd/README.md

 * /tmp/ssl/host.pem (SERVER_HOSTNAME)
 * /tmp/ssl/xmpp_domain.pem (XMPP_DOMAIN)

 Make sure that the certificate and private key are in one `.pem` file.
 If one file is missing it will be auto-generated.
-I.e. you can provide your certificate for your `XMMP_DOMAIN` and use a snakeoil certificate for the `SERVER_HOSTNAME`.
+I.e. you can provide your certificate for your `XMMP_DOMAIN` and use a snake-oil certificate for the `SERVER_HOSTNAME`.

 2. Specify the certificates via environment variables: `SSLCERT_HOST` and `SSLCERT_EXAMPLE_COM`.
 For the domain certificates, make sure you match the domain names given in `XMPP_DOMAIN`.